garrandall/popular-music-data/tracks/shame-on-the-moon-bob-seger-the-silver-bullet-band.md

 You don't know who he knows

 Oh, blame it on midnight
-Ooh, shame on the moon
+Oh, shame on the moon
 Oh, blame it on midnight
-Ooh, shame on the moon
+Oh, shame on the moon

 Blame it on midnight
 You can blame it on midnight